Estimating the Number of States via the Rodeo Algorithm for Quantum Computation: Methodology

-\item {\bfseries Time Evolution and Phase Shift:} Apply the controlled version of the time evolution operator $\mathcal{O} = \exp(-i\mathcal{H} t_k)$, governed by the $k$-th ancilla qubit, where $t_k$ represents a random time interval.
-If the state of the target qubits $\ket{\psi_I}$ is an eigenstate of $\mathcal{H}$, this step effectively transfers the system's evolution to the ancilla qubit.
-Subsequently, apply the phase shift operator $P(\phi)$ with $\phi = Et_k$ to the same ancilla qubit, where $E$ is a speculated guess for the eigenvalue associated with $\ket{\psi_I}$. $k$ ranges over the $N$ ancillary qubits.
+\item {\bfseries Rodeo Operation:} \begin{enumerate} \item {\bfseries Controlled Time Evolution Operation:} Apply the controlled version of the time evolution operator $\mathcal{O} = \exp(-i\mathcal{H} t_k)$ to the target state.
+The $k$-th ancilla qubit controls this operator. { \begin{itemize} \item Here $\mathcal{H}$ stands for the Hamiltonian and $t_k$ denotes a random time interval drawn from a Gaussian distribution. \item If the state of the target qubits $\ket{\psi_I}$ is an eigenstate of $\mathcal{H}$, this step effectively transfers the system's evolution to the $k$-th ancilla qubit. \end{itemize}}

+\item {\bfseries Phase Shift Operation:} Apply the phase shift operator $P(\phi)$ with $\phi = Et_k$ to the $k$-th ancilla qubit. { \begin{itemize} \item $E$ is a speculated guess for the eigenvalue associated with $\ket{\psi_I}$. \item If $\mathcal{H}\ket{\psi_I} = E\ket{\psi_I}$, the phase shift operator will precisely counteract the effect of the time evolution operator.
+This occurs because these operators shift the ancilla qubit by the same phase but in opposite directions, resulting in this qubit returning to its initial state. \end{itemize}}